call for a free consultation (800) 242-2962

 Even if a burn doesn’t result in death, it often leaves behind permanent scarring.
 Burn survivors commonly have to undergo multiple surgeries, therapies, skin grafts, and rehabilitation sessions to get back to “normal” – typically a new normal that isn’t the same as before the accident.
 Burn injury recovery can be incredibly expensive due to extended hospital stays and numerous treatments.
 Burn survivors can lose thousands of dollars in missed time at work.
 Those with permanent disabilities will never be able to resume their old careers.

-After a burn injury, you may likely wonder how much a personal injury claim could be worth.
-At Butler Prather LLP, we can assess your injuries, listen to what happened, and give you an accurate idea of the possible value of your case.
+After a burn injury in Atlanta, you may likely wonder how much a personal injury claim could be worth.
+At Butler Prather LLP, our Atlanta burn injury lawyers can assess your injuries, listen to what happened, and give you an accurate idea of the possible value of your case.
 We base case worth on many different factors, including the severity of your burns, cost of medical care, and time missed from work.
 You could be eligible to recover the following types of damages:

 Burns are surprisingly common injuries in the United States.
 The American Burn Association recorded 486,000 burn injuries that received medical attention in 2016.
 There were 40,000 hospitalizations related to burns the same years.
 The vast majority (73%) of serious burn injuries in 2016 occurred at home.
 “Occupational” accounted for 8%, “street/highway” for 5%, and “recreational/sport” 5%.